Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/1_User_Manual.rst

 -------------------------

 Enter the link of the Github Repository where the models are located, which you want to download.
 Make sure the link ends with a slash.
+Also you can set here, which branch you want to download the models from.

 Default:
 Github_Repository = https://github.com/Roboy/roboy_models/
+Branch = master

 Part 3: Set Blender.exe